ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 Reactive Streams is a further development of Reactive Extensions that was developed to solve, among other things, the problem of overflowing a slower consumer with a stream of events from a faster producer.
 In a simplistic way, Reactive Streams can be thought of as a combination of the Reactive Extensions and batching.

-The consumer additionally received a method for setting the number of events it wants to receive from the producer.
+The consumer has a method for setting the number of events it wants to receive from the producer.
 This algorithm allows you to build systems that work equally efficiently regardless of whether the producer is faster or slower than the consumer, or even when the performance of the producer or consumer changes over time.

 ![pattern Reactive Streams](/images/pattern_Reactive_Streams.png)